Ankitasen21/Ankitasen21/README.md

 ### Hey 👋
-- 🔭 I’m currently working on resume-builder
+- 🔭 I’m currently working on expense tracker
-- 🌱 I’m currently learning reactjs, springboot
+- 🌱 I’m currently learning typescript, express and spring security
+- 💬 Ask me about anything
+- 😄 Pronouns: she/her
+- 📫 How to reach me: email: senankita894@gmail.com, linkedIn: www.linkedin.com/in/ankita2101
 <!--
 **Ankitasen21/Ankitasen21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.